rust-stuco/lectures/week4/slides.md

 # Removing Code Duplication

 What if we have multiple lists?
+We then have to do multiple searches.

 ```rust
 let number_list = vec![34, 50, 25, 100, 65];